Is Thailand Safe?

 Is Thailand Safe Right Now?
 (2026 Update)

-As of early 2026, Thailand is politically stable with no travel advisories beyond the standard recommendations.
-The deep south provinces (Yala, Pattani, Narathiwat) near the Malaysian border have a long-running separatist conflict — most governments advise against travel there.
-This area is far from any tourist destination and irrelevant to virtually all visitors.
+As of late April 2026, Thailand is politically stable with no travel advisories beyond the standard recommendations.
+The US State Department maintains a Level 1 (Exercise Normal Precautions) rating overall, with a Level 4 advisory for the deep south provinces (Yala, Pattani, Narathiwat) near the Malaysian border due to a long-running separatist conflict.
+Australia's Smartraveller and the UK's FCDO advise against all but essential travel to those provinces.
+None of this affects mainstream tourist destinations — the deep south is far from Bangkok, Phuket, Chiang Mai, and the major islands.

 Safety Tips by Traveller Type